Utah Administrative Code

-A. Each student meeting the eligibility definition of youth in custody shall have a written SEOP defining the student's academic achievement, and shall specify known in-school and extra-school factors which may affect the student's school performance.
+A. Each student meeting the eligibility definition of youth in custody shall have a written SEOP/plan for college and career readiness defining the student's academic achievement, and shall specify known in-school and extra- school factors which may affect the student's school performance.

-B. Annually, the student's SEOP shall be reviewed by the student, school staff and parent/guardian and maintained in the student's file.
+B. Annually, the student's SEOP/plan for college and career readiness shall be reviewed by the student, school staff and parent/guardian and maintained in the student's file.

-E. The LEA in which the program resides has the responsibility to conduct Individuals with Disability Education Act (IDEA) child find activities within the program, consistent with Utah State Board of Education Special Education Rule II.A.
+D. The LEA in which the program resides has the responsibility to conduct Individuals with Disabilities Education Act (IDEA) child find activities within the program, consistent with Utah State Board of Education Special Education Rule II.A.

-F. Based upon the results of the student evaluation, an appropriate student education plan and, as needed, a special education Individualized Education Program (IEP), shall be prepared for each eligible youth in custody.
+E. Based upon the results of the student evaluation, an appropriate SEOP/plan for college and career readiness and, as needed, a special education Individualized Education Program (IEP), shall be prepared for each eligible youth in custody.
 The plan shall be reviewed and updated at least once each year or immediately following transfer of a student from one program to another, whichever is sooner.
 The plan is developed in cooperation with appropriate representatives of other service agencies working with a student.
 The plan shall specify the responsibilities of each of the agencies towards the student and is signed by each agency's representative.

 (1) The LEA shall provide an education program for the student which conforms as closely as possible to the student's education plan.
 Educational services shall be provided in the least restrictive environment appropriate for the student's behavior and educational performance.